MatthiasBart/bachelor-thesis/chapters/5-implementation.typ

     ),
 ) <lst:start_connection>

-==== Injecting a concrete Implementation of a Protocol
+// ==== Injecting a concrete Implementation of a Protocol
-//TODO
+// //TODO
-injecting ConnectionImpl to Client and serverimpl so i can create a new object inside
+// injecting ConnectionImpl to Client and serverimpl so i can create a new object inside

-==== Adding local domains to Info.plist
+==== Adding local domains to Info.plist <adding_local_domains>

 Bonjour services which are browsed for must be listed in the Info.plist using the `NSBonjourServices` key.
 The format is similar to the ones used to configure the `NWBrowser` and `NWListener` objects, composed of the application and transport protocol like "\_myservice.\_tcp".
 The Info.plist file is an information property list file that contains information and configuration about the application bundle @apple_inc_information_nodate.